Watch sensors track a full-court basketball game in real time

 Here’s how it works: Each player has a small sensor tied to their shoelace.
 The basketball also has a sensor embedded inside.
 Lastly, the court is surrounded by elevated sensors in the rafters which track the location of the sensors inside the ball and on each player’s shoe.
 The result is the ability to track the location all 10 players, plus the ball in real time where ever they are on the court.

-While ShotTracker’s app lets you see how the players and ball move across the court in three-dimensions, they are also using turning this data into real-time analytics.
-So users of the app will see things like shot charts, shot attempts, makes, messes, turnovers, assists, steals and rebounds the second they occur.
+While ShotTracker’s app lets you see how the players and ball move across the court in three-dimensions, they are also turning this data into real-time analytics.
+So users will see things like shot charts, shot attempts, makes, messes, turnovers, assists, steals and rebounds the second they occur.

 -